gabrielvieira-tech/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Navigate to the folder C:\inetpub\wwwroot\osTicket\include and rename ost-sampleconfig.php to ost-config.php.
 Right-click the file, go to Properties > Security, disable inheritance, remove all existing permissions, and add new full control permissions for Everyone.
-Go back to the osTicket browser setup page, enter your Helpdesk name and default support email address to continue.
+Go back to the osTicket browser setup page, enter with a Helpdesk name and default support email address (made up) to continue.
 </p>
 <br />